project-gemmi/gemmi/docs/cif-utils.rst

 The examples here use Python, as it is the most popular language for this kind of tasks.
-The code is kept in the examples__ directory.
+Full working code code can be found in the examples__ directory.

 __ https://github.com/project-gemmi/gemmi/tree/master/examples